The Secrets of Generating Art Ideas

 Suppose art lessons would stop being primarily concerned with the end product.
 What if class work would be primarily about the way artists generate ideas for their work?
 What if the end product became the homework.
 In this inside out curriculum proposal, the majority of class sessions are given to the development of ideas, preliminary sketches, etc. The majority of the end products are produced as homework.

 Every grading period would require every student to make choices from many possible ideas and complete only one final product as homework.
 What could be more like the life of a real artist?
+What if these products were routinely assessed on ethical and empathic standards, on creativity, and on traditional artistic quality standards?

 In this model each student selects any one class activity and idea developed in class since the beginning of the course for the one required final product per grading period.
-Students who want to increase their chances of a better grade could make more final products, but only the grade on their best one during each grading period would be counted.
+Students who want to increase their chances of a better grade could make more final products, but only the grade on their best and most empathic one during each grading period would be counted.
 This is similar to an emerging artist working to produce a portfolio of superior work.
 Only the best examples are included in our portfolios, while many other practice works are never exhibited.

 Teachers would find it less important to show examples of last year's best student examples.
 It would no longer feel important to flood the students with examples by great artists before the lesson starts.
 Students have class time and the benefit of instruction to produce a rich stash of ideas for their artwork.